 - Girls live family style with faculty, who join residential meals, supervise study hours, engage in bonding activities, and chaperone extensive weekend activities (everything from theatrical productions to pumpkin picking).

-- Scheduled weekend college visits and one-on-one meetings with our College Counseling Team (Molly Greene and Kanika Durland) ensure that each and every residential student is supported and encouraged throughout the college application process.
+- Scheduled weekend college visits and one-on-one meetings with our College Counselor Molly Greene '98 ensure that each and every residential student is supported and encouraged throughout the college application process.

 - SNOW!
 There’s no place quite like Buffalo when it comes to winter fun.
 Residential students can experience Buffalo winters by building snowmen and making snow angels in our courtyard or curling up with a book and a cup of tea in front of one of our eleven fireplaces.

-- Residential students have uncurtailed access to SEM’s 17 sports and teams and 33 arts and academic clubs, and a place to safely develop autonomy and the independent thinking that is preparation for college and life after high school.
+- Residential students have uncurtailed access to SEM’s 13 sports and 17 teams and 33 co-curricular arts and academic clubs, and a place to safely develop autonomy and the independent thinking that is preparation for college and life after high school.

-- Our in-school English language support specialists (Sharon Ammerman and Sarah Wooten) provide extensive support for international students, working with faculty across all departments to support English language learners.
+- Our in-school English language support specialist provides extensive support for international students, working with faculty across all departments to support English language learners.

 - Our student body speaks nine languages, and 23% of our students are from countries outside the United States.